Hanako (elephant): Death and legacy

 On May 26, 2016, zookeepers discovered Hanako lying on the floor of her enclosure.
 They attempted to lift her upright to prevent her weight from causing internal injuries.
 She died later that afternoon, at the age of sixty-nine.
 According to an autopsy, she had died from respiratory failure, likely as a result of compression on her lungs.
 Her remains were donated to the National Museum of Nature and Science.
 At the time of her death, she was the oldest elephant in Japan until Anura tied with her in 2022.
 The previous oldest elephant, Umeko, had died at the age of sixty-five in 2009.

-The governor of Tokyo Yōichi Masuzoe gave a statement after her death, saying that Hanako "gave dreams and hopes to children" in post-World War II Japan.
+The governor of Tokyo, Yōichi Masuzoe, gave a statement after Hanako's death, saying that she "gave dreams and hopes to children" in post-World War II Japan.
 A memorial attended by 1,200 people, including the Thai ambassador to Japan, Musashino mayor Morimasa Murakami, and Mitaka city mayor Keiko Kiyohara, was held outside Hanako's habitat.
 2,800 people laid flowers for her.
 Inokashira Park Zoo turned her habitat into a permanent exhibit on her life and, as of 2023, every year on the anniversary of her death they receive letters about Hanako from zoo visitors.

 In 2017, a year after her death, Musashino city also started offering license plates for motorcycles shaped like Hanako.
 That same year, a statue of Hanako was erected by the north exit of Kichijōji Station.
 It was paid for by donations and designed by local artist Aki Fueda.
 The donations had been solicited by the city of Musashino, through the use of donation boxes at public facilities.
 In 2018, the city dressed Hanako's statue with a woven scarf in honour of the local mid-winter lights festivals, a practise which continued through at least 2020.

 After Hanako's death, Ulara Nakagawa started an organization called Elephants in Japan that was designed to research, raise awareness of, and advocate better conditions for other solitary elephants in Japan.